 Welcome to our overview for starting a nonprofit in Illinois.
 Review the essentials for launching an organization and maintaining federal and state compliance in the helpful guide below.
 Most Illinois nonprofits must register and annually renew their tax-exempt status, though exemptions are available for certain kinds of organizations.
 Contact us to learn more about the application process for exemption as it’s beyond the scope of this introductory information.

-Before starting your nonprofit in Illinois, you will need to apply for tax-exempt status with the Federal Government / IRS.
-After you’ve obtained 501(c)(3) status, you can then submit your nonprofit articles of incorporation to the State of Illinois and officially form your organization.
-Review the Illinois state requirements and required documentation listed below and reach out to us with any questions.
+To start your nonprofit in Illinois, you will need to submit your nonprofit articles of incorporation to the State of Illinois to officially form your organization.
+Once you are incorporated, you will need to apply for tax-exempt status with the Federal Government / IRS.
+After you’ve obtained 501(c)(3) status, you can then Review the Illinois state requirements and required documentation listed below and reach out to us with any questions.
 Our team at BryteBridge Nonprofit Solutions can help you understand every step in this mandatory yet essential process!

 Articles of Incorporation (AOI)